hmteditors/alums1/README.md

 - Completing verification of *Iliad* 12 in the Venetus A at version 0.5 or higher of HMT MOM
 - Integrating prior work on *Iliad* 8 in the Venetus A with validation at version 0.5 or higher of HMT MOM
+- Indexing main text of *Iliad* 5 in the Venteus A

 ## Work in Fall, 2014 ##